• Home

 Animator's Table on the Disney Adventure — character drawing activity, sushi, plated dishes, and guest art on screen

-Casual and Quick-Service — The Surprise Stars
+Casual and Quick-Service — The Real Stars of This Ship

 Free snacks on the Disney Adventure — Mickey ice cream bars, Mickey churro waffles, and Wheezy's Freezies soft serve